Cole-Fr/ZScalerDatacenterConfigExtract/README.md

 - Format = *Denotes how the data should be output*
 - Path: *Specifies the directory that should be used for CSV export - only applicable for "All" data exports*

+Disclaimer:
+- Information provided is pulled from the JSON source provided on Config.Zscaler.com and not done in affiliation with ZScaler.